Welcome to Cardiff Muslim Primary School

 All children are expected to bring a packed lunch from home.
 There are no food heating facilities in school.
 Children will be eating their lunch in the classrooms then go out for half an hour play.

-When children return to school in September we kindly ask that they return wearing their school uniform.
+When children return to school we kindly ask that they return wearing their school uniform.
 The usual rules on school attendance will apply including:

 - parents’ duty to ensure that their child attends regularly at school where the child is a registered pupil at school and they are of compulsory school age;